TheRealBeef/Satisfactory-Resource-Roulette/README.md

 - Crude oil and resource node meshes have grass spawning through them sometimes, this should be able to be resolved in roadmap later on
 - May have conflicts with some resource mods, please notify me if you find anything and I will add compatibility.

+## How to safely remove this mod from your savegame
+This can be used if you intend to remove the mod permanently, it can also be used to update a savegame from version 1.0.x to work with the 1.1.x and later versions properly
+1. Load your Savegame with current version of Resource Roulette installed and enabled in SML
+2. With the game loaded, open the Mod Savegame Settings (accessible via the mod's settings menu in the game)
+3. At the bottom click the button labeled "Click to Prep Savegame for Mod Removal"
+4. This will remove all vanilla extractors associated with custom nodes added by Resource Roulette
+5. Save your game so the changes are also saved
+6. In your mod loader, either deactivate the Resource Roulette mod or remove it entirely from the mod loader
+7. Now, when you load the game without Resource Roulette, you will have no issues

+**If you only intend to remove the mod, you're done**.
+You will have to rebuild extractors on the vanilla nodes.

+If you intend to update a savegame from 1.0.x to 1.1.x and later versions, then continue below:

+8. Once you've loaded the game, save it again so that the new savegame now has all Resource Roulette data purged from it
+9. Re-enable Resource Roulette and re-load the savegame
+10. You've now got a savegame with Resource Roulette re-initialized

 ## Changelog
+- Version 1.1.3
+  - Add button under Admin Options to prep savegame for mod removal by removing extractors from modded nodes
+  - Move update button to Admin Options to make it clear it's not needed in general
+  - More reliable settings saving
 - Version 1.1.2
   - Increase missed raycast tolerance to ensure nodes under blocking objects are settled.
 - Version 1.1.1